 Tara Lee is one of the leading trial lawyers in the United States.
 She was named the US Trial Lawyer of the Year in 2017 by Benchmark Litigation, the first woman ever to receive that distinction.
-Her investigations and litigation practice includes some of the highest profile civil litigation, white collar and corporate crime, and investigations in the country.
+Her investigations and litigation practice includes some of the highest profile investigations and civil litigation in the country.
 She has numerous awards for her skills as a trial advocate and has been consistently ranked as one of America's leading lawyers by Chambers USA.
-In past years she has been recognized as one of the top Female Powerbrokers in Law by Law360, a Pioneer and Trailblazer in Litigation by the National Law Journal, one of the Ten Most Innovative Lawyers in the US by the Financial Times, and one of the Top 100 Women in Investigations by GIR.
-While serving on active duty in the JAG Corps she was named the ATLA Outstanding Military Trial Lawyer.
+In past years she has been recognized as a Pioneer and Trailblazer in Litigation by the National Law Journal, one of the Ten Most Innovative Lawyers in the US by the Financial Times, and as one of the top Female Powerbrokers in Law by Law360.
+She is regularly listed as one of the Top 100 Trial Lawyers in the US by Benchmark Litigation and as one of the Top 100 Women in Investigations by GIR.
+For her groundbreaking pro bono work in international human rights law she received the Partner in Justice Award from the Center for Justice and Accountability.
+While serving on active duty in the US Navy JAG Corps she was named the ATLA Outstanding Military Trial Lawyer.

 Recent major litigation: